 Throughout much of the George W. Bush Administration, U.S.-China relations have remained unusually smooth and stable.
-But in the 109th Congress, U.S. policy toward China appears to be subject to competing reassessments.
+But U.S. policy toward China now appears to be subject to competing reassessments.
 State Department officials late in 2005 unveiled what they described as a new policy framework for the relationship - one in which the United States was willing to work cooperatively with a non-democratic China while encouraging Beijing to become a "responsible stakeholder" in the global system.
 Other U.S. policymakers appear to be adopting somewhat tougher stances on issues involving China and U.S.-China relations, expressing their concerns about strong PRC economic growth and a more assertive and influential PRC diplomacy in the international arena.

 Taiwan, which the PRC considers a "renegade province," remains the most sensitive issue the two countries face and the one many observers fear could lead to potential Sino-U.S. conflict.
-While Beijing has long maintained it has the right to use force to "reunify" with Taiwan, late in 2004 Chinese officials launched an effort to codify this assertion with an "anti-secession" law (adopted in March 2005) aimed at curbing Taiwan independence.
-U.S. officials regarded the action as provocative, saying it was unconstructive for regional stability.
-The PRC move prompted renewed concerns and activity among Taiwan's supporters in Congress.
+Late in 2004 PRC officials created more tension in the relationship by passing an "anti-secession" law (adopted in March 2005) aimed at curbing Taiwan independence.
+U.S. officials regarded the action as provocative and unconstructive.
+In February 2006, Taiwan President Chen Shui-bian suspended the activities of the National Unification Council, a symbol of Taiwan's commitment to unification with China, citing in part the 2005 anti-secession law as a reason for his action.
+Both the PRC and Taiwan moves have raised U.S. concerns about cross-strait stability.

-Another matter of growing U.S. concern is China's increasing global "reach" in recent years and the consequences that Beijing's expanding economic and political influence have for U.S. interests.
+Another matter of growing U.S. concern is China's increasing global "reach" and the consequences that PRC expanding economic and political influence have for U.S. interests.
 To feed its appetite for resources, China is steadily signing trade agreements, oil and gas contracts, scientific and technological cooperation, and multilateral security arrangements with countries around the world, some of which are key U.S. allies.
-Some U.S. observers view these activities as a threat to the United States; a number of PRC moves since then to improve relations with Taiwan and ease cross-strait tensions have not eased these congressional concerns.
+Some U.S. observers view these activities as a threat to the United States.
 Even if these trends are simply the results of China's benign economic development and growth, they may pose critical future challenges for U.S. economic and political interests.